muratk5n/thirdwave/en/README.md

 ---

-One of the key people who sold the Iraq War, R. Kaplan, regrets it.
-One of the most visible 180 degree turns among the neo-cons there is..
+A key neocon who sold the Iraq War, R. Kaplan, regrets it.
+One of the most visible 180 degree turns among the neo-cons..
 I appreciate the honesty.

 [[-]](https://youtu.be/E28b0uO1I_s?t=346)